-Arrive 30 minutes prior to the time you are allowed to enter the parks.
+Arrive an hour prior to the time you are allowed to enter the parks.
 This will be 3:00pm or 4:00pm, depending on if your start time is 6:00pm or 7:00pm.

 Start at California Adventure and enjoy all there is to do there.
 At 5:00pm, check the wait for Guardians of the Galaxy – Monsters After Dark.
 If it’s not outrageous, board the attraction asap.
 Otherwise, consider walking through California Adventure to take in the decor around Buena Vista Street and/or visit the Plaza de la Familia section in Paradise Gardens on Pixar Pier to see all of the Coco decor and festivities.
 Then head to Disneyland.

 Once you’re in Disneyland, head to Toontown if you’re arriving within the first hour of the party.
 Trick-or-treat at this time – for an hour at the most – and then pause your candy gathering until later in the evening.
 I only encourage you to trick-or-treat during this first hour because there isn’t a lot of other stuff to do, as cast members are still ushering guests out of the park that are not attending the party.